Student Handbook: click here(PDF)

 - Provide correct information.
 In most instances, misreporting information on financial aid applications could result in indictment under the U.S. Criminal Code.

-- Return all additional documentation, verification, corrections, and/or new information requested by either the Financial Aid Office or the agency to which you submitted your application.
+- Return all additional documentation, verification, corrections, and/or new information requested by either the office of financial aid and scholarships or the agency to which you submitted your application.

 - Be responsible for reading and understanding all forms you sign.
 Keep copies.